Protect Your Child Visitation Rights and Custody Arrangements

 Galbraith Family Law Helps Protect Child Visitation Rights

+Find answers to your top Family Court questions on our Complete Guide to Navigating the Family Court Process.
 If you’re concerned about maintaining regular access to your children during and after your divorce, contact the lawyers at Galbraith Family Law.
 We have plenty of experience helping couples dissolve their marriages while avoiding disputes.
 If you’re committed to ending your marriage without going to family court, ask about our collaborative approach.
-In Newmarket, call us at (289) 802-0917; in Barrie, call (705) 999-4413.You can also send a message through our website.
+In Newmarket, call us at (289) 319-0634; in Barrie, call (705) 727-4242.You can also send a message through our website.